kmjax/users-du-php/README.md

-### Project: Users Table - Create and Read from MySQL using PHP
+### Project: Users Table - Delete and Update from MySQL using PHP

 #### LINKS

-1. Placeholder for this project's page: https://kmjax.surge.sh/hw/2020-12-02_php2/
+1. Placeholder for this project's page: _*Not there yet:*_ https+//kmjax.surge.sh/hw/2020-12-03_php3/
 1. Menu of all projects: [https://kmjax.surge.sh](https://kmjax.surge.sh)

 #### DESCRIPTION